Tanvir19934/CSCI_596_project_VRP_parallelization/README.md

 |    100    |   328   |    9932    |    2.02    |      4.03     |
 |    200    |   666   |    39870   |    4.11    |     16.17     |
 |    400    |   1270  |   149724   |    7.84    |     60.72     |

+Just to verify that the weak scaling in this case should be done with respect to the number of constraints instead of the number of nodes, we run another simulation where we increase the number of processor with respect to the constraints.
+For example, we employ 4 workers for the second data point since it has approximately 4 times more constraints than the first data point.
+Similarly, for the third data point we employ 16 nodes.
+We omit the last case since it has around 60 times more constraints than the first data point and we would need a lot of processors for that.
+The results are presented below: